jakkaj/azure-devops-pr-server/README.md

 - A [Service Principal](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest)
     - Populate AppId, Password and TenantId from the SP creation process in to that notepad doc
 - An Azure DevOps Account
 - An Azure DevOps [Personal Access Token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=vsts) (PAT) on the right account
     - Fill this in the notepad doc with this as well
+- It's best if this master in this repo is empty as in the current format the web server will try and check all files - so it will always fail if there are non-valid arm templates.
 - A resource group in your tenant
     - In Visual Studio, populate the group name in `appsettings.json` for `PRServer.Tests` and `PRServer.Web`
     - Same for your azure subscription Id (you can see this when you log in to the AZ CLI)